wp-plugins/facelift-image-replacement/readme.txt

 == Changelog ==

+= 0.8.8 =

+* Updated Facelift to version 1.2.2.
+ * Corrects security vulnerability with Facelift

 = 0.8.7.1 =

 * Minor adjustments to work with WordPress 2.8.
 * Minor changes to jQuery method to ensure compatibility with jQuery 1.3.2.

-= 0.8.7 =Fac
+= 0.8.7 =

-* Fixed typ0 in JavaScript which create issue with IE7.
+* Fixed typo in JavaScript which create issue with IE7.

 = 0.8.6 =